 At age 12 I began drawing with a deep interest in perfecting realism.
 I copied Disney characters and Franklin the Turtle from my little brother’s book collection.
 One day my dog, missing attention, ruined my best work back then.
 But, I was resilient at age 10 and only cried a little.
 Later in life true heartbreak followed when I lost my entire art collection.. everything I had ever created in high school was gone to a leak in the roof.
 That killed me.
 My history was depleted and so was my heart for drawing.
 What I did not know was that I was learning the art of letting go.

-As a hardcore gamer I wanted to help improve video game art.
+Later, I went to school for art and Graphic Design and learned the concepts surrounding good design, but I was always torn between that and painting.
+As a gamer in my free time, I wanted to help improve video game art.
 Games like World of Warcraft needed better armor in my mind.
-After three years of expensive education I dropped out because I learned artists were amazing and it was technology that could not meet their needs.
+Over time I learned artists were amazing and it was technology that could not meet their needs.
 In fact, game art was often cut because of budget or limited because processing power simply wasn’t powerful enough.
 I knew the beauty I wanted to see in games wasn’t possible in 2010.

 My process dates back to the time of Raphael, one of the greatest painters in history.
 Raphael said to think of anything but the art when creating.
 Letting the muses speak through my hands and finding a place in middle consciousness is what I do.
 This is where my mind is overrun by otherworldly beings and ideas.
 My hand works as a liaison between reality and this place where the same muses live that fed Dali, Michelangelo, Van Gogh and all the other great artists of history.
-As an artist it’s vital to master realism first, then it’s possible to complete abstracts.
-Learning to copy the greats is a must.
-Understanding artist’s achievement of certain effects is how to evolve them today.
+Everyone has the ability to tap into this space, it just requires an interest in doing so!